yefremov/docker/nginx-proxy/README.md

 Hello, World!
 ```

-Check access logs on nginx container, but first, get its name by process.
+Check access logs on Nginx container, but first, get its name by process.

 ```bash
 $ docker-compose ps